flitbit/json-path/README.md

 };
 ```

-In this data, the property names `my[` and `example]` are valid but would cuase ambiguities for either the parser or the processing of statements.
+In this data, the property names `my[` and `example]` are valid but would cause ambiguities for either the parser or the processing of statements.
 In these cases, you must use the URI fragment identifier representation described in [RFC 6901 Section 6](http://tools.ietf.org/html/rfc6901#section-6).
 For instance, to access `data['my['].contrived['example]'].your` you would need the path `#/my%5B/contrived/example%5D/your`.

 ### More Power